Bakery counters in Charleston worth queuing for: levain breads, laminated pastry, regional bakes and the morning ritual.

 Worth the queue: Sticky bun

 Babas on Cannon in Charleston bakes pastries and serves coffee, wine and small plates from a Cannon Street corner since 2019.
-European-style all-day cafe with bakery counter.
+Located in Upper King.

 Tip: Walk-in.
 The almond croissant sells out by 11:00 on weekends; arrive at opening for the full case.